BalaM314/mlogx/docs.md

 Run `mlogx --init [projectname]`, which will create a new project(directory) named \[projectname].
 Place your source files in `src/`.
 They will be compiled into `build/` and combined into `out.mlog`.

-Note that you don't *need* to use mlogx, you can call functions and bundle your files with vanilla MLOG(it'll just be annoying to write function calls without `call`).
+Note that you don't *need* to use mlogx, you can call functions and bundle your files with vanilla MLOG(but why though, all valid mlog is valid mlogx).

 Note: Without jump or call statements, the only file executed is main.mlog(x).
 Your other files should contain functions or subroutines that you can call.